A lack of ramp access to and from the northern end of the Sydney Harbour Bridge has long been a source of frustration for bike riders.

 The removal of the steps is also an important step forward in transforming Sydney into one of the world’s top riding destinations.

-Designs for both the northern and southern end of the Sydney Harbour Bridge cycleway are now open for public comment until the 15 December, 2017.
+Designs for both the northern and southern end of the Sydney Harbour Bridge cycleway opened for public comment until the 15 December, 2017.

 The plans include: